ALL Metrics

 Introduction

 Patients with end-stage renal disease must undergo renal replacement therapy to continue life, and hemodialysis is one of the most common renal replacement therapies carried out throughout the world, including in Indonesia (Liew, 2018).
 End-stage renal disease patients are classified as a high-risk group for being infected with COVID-19 because they have several risk factors, such as advanced age, decreased immune status, diabetes, heart disease, and hypertension (Onder et al., 2020; Xiong et al., 2020; Valeri et al., 2020).
-Hemodialysis therapy is generally carried out in central hemodialysis units where patients, nurses, doctors and support staff can be present simultaneously during the hemodialysis process, so it is sometimes difficult to maintain social distance and restrictions (Rombolà & Brunini, 2020).
+Hemodialysis therapy is typically performed in central hemodialysis units, where patients, nurses, doctors, and support staff are all present during the procedure.
+As a result, it can be challenging to maintain social distancing and other restrictions (Rombolà and Brunini, 2020).
 Therefore, hemodialysis units have a high risk of COVID-19 transmission, including staff, fellow patients and the patient’s family (La Milia et al., 2020; Su et al., 2020).
 Li et al. (2020) said that fear and anxiety about being exposed to COVID-19 are also a severe challenge that hemodialysis patients must face.
-As a risk group, hemodialysis patients have a fear of not being able to face COVID-19 if they are exposed.
-As a high-risk group, hemodialysis patients fear they may not be able to cope with COVID-19 if exposed (WHO, 2020a).
-This concern is heightened by the limited availability of personal protective equipment in hospitals or for personal use, which can further increase their levels of anxiety and fear.
-Hemodialysis patients can experience changes in behaviour towards medication adherence during the COVID-19 pandemic (Sousa et al., 2020).
+As a high-risk group, hemodialysis patients are concerned about their ability to cope with COVID-19 if exposed.
+This worry is intensified by the limited availability of personal protective equipment, both in hospitals and for personal use, which can further elevate their anxiety and fear.
+Furthermore, hemodialysis patients may experience changes in their behavior regarding medication adherence during the COVID-19 pandemic (Sousa et al., 2020).

 Methods